Mendoza, Argentina: Culture

+Origins: It began as a training space for advanced students interested in the interpretation of 17th and 18th-century music (Bach, Vivaldi, Handel).

+Today (2026): It is now a consolidated professional orchestra that has expanded its repertoire.
+While they maintain Baroque programs, they are widely known for their film music productions and thematic concerts.

 The Fiesta Nacional de la Vendimia (The National Grape Harvest Festival) occurs in early March each year.
 Part of the festivities include a beauty pageant, where 17 beauty queens from each department of Mendoza Province compete, and one winner is selected by a panel of about 50 judges.
 The queen of Mendoza city's department does not compete and acts as host for the other queens.

 In 2008, National Geographic listed Mendoza as one of the top 10 historic destinations in the world.